Web3-courses/Uniswap-Bootcamp/Developer Environment/Truffle/README.md

 1. [Install npm & nodejs](https://nodejs.org/en/)
 2. Install ganache globally by running ``` npm install ganache --global ```
 3. Or you can install ganache directly using this [link](https://trufflesuite.com/ganache/)

+## How to use Ganache?

-4. Open Ganache environment in your local machine
+1. Open Ganache environment in your local machine
 ![ganache](https://github.com/Web3-courses/Uniswap-Bootcamp/blob/main/Images/Screenshot%202023-01-13%20at%2010.20.51.png)

-5. Go to **Quickstart** for quick version of blockchain setup.
+2. Go to **Quickstart** for quick version of blockchain setup.
-6. You will get 10 wallets automatically with mnemonic phrase
+3. You will get 10 wallets automatically with mnemonic phrase.
-7.
+4. Go to **Blocks** to see the blocks mined.
+5. Go to **Transactions** to see the txns happened.
+6. Go to **Contracts** to see the details about contracts.
+7. Go to **Events** to see the emits.
+8. Go to **Logs** to have a look at the Logs.